peterparker57/screenshot-mcp/README.md

+# This repo is in Read Only mode and has been replaced
+# Use the WSLSnapIt-MCP repo instead (works better, more features!)
 # Screenshot MCP Server

 A Model Context Protocol (MCP) server that enables AI assistants running in WSL to capture Windows screenshots with advanced features like monitor selection and window-specific capture.